-Until his arrest in 2015, Peter Scully recorded himself torturing and sexually abusing young girls for thousands of dollars on his pay-per-view dark web site "No Limits Fun."
+Until his arrest in 2015, Peter Scully sold videos of himself torturing and sexually abusing young girls on his dark web site "No Limits Fun."

 Peter Scully was born in January 1963 in Melbourne, Australia.
 For a long time, he lived an outwardly normal life that offered no clues to his deep-seated depravity.
 Scully married and had two children, and he lived with his family in Narre Warren, a suburb of Melbourne.